MicroEJ/Example-MinimalMultiAppFirmware/README.md

 <!--
 	Markdown
+	Copyright 2017 IS2T.
+All rights reserved.
+	Use of this source code is subject to license terms.
 -->

 # Overview

-This repository provides two MicroEJ Firmware projects, first one using administration command server over _NET API_, other one using administration command server over _COMM API_.
+This repository provides an example of a minimal MicroEJ Multi-App Firmware that features:
+* a default implementation of the Wadapps framework.
+* an administration server for managing the applications lifecycle (INSTALL, START, STOP, UNINSTALL).
+* the exposure of a set of default APIs for applications (`EDC` + a communication channel - `NET` or `ECOM-COMM`).
+* the virtual device configuration including Applications Local Deployment and Wadapps Administration Console tools.

+The minimal Multi-App Firmware is declined into two distinct projects, depending on the communication channel used by the administration server:
+* `com.microej.example.firmware.minimal.comm`: communication over TCP/IP network (`NET` API).
+* `com.microej.example.firmware.minimal.net`: communication over a serial link (`ECOM-COMM` API).

-Both firmwares are headless, meaning they do not expose nor use user interfaces (such as GUI, buttons, ...).
-They are entry points for developers that want, in only two click, build and deploy their first firmware.
+The minimal Multi-App Firmware is headless, meaning it does not expose nor use user interfaces (such as GUI, buttons, ...).
+It is an entry point for developers that want, in only few steps, build their first Multi-App Firmware and test deploying an application on it.

 # Requirements

-* MicroEJ SDK 4.1.0 or higher,
+* MicroEJ SDK 4.1.1 or higher.
-* A MicroEJ evaluation platform imported into the MicroEJ repository,
+* A MicroEJ 4.1 Multi-App platform (binary) imported into the MicroEJ repository.
+Please consult (<http://developer.microej.com>) for a list available evaluation platforms.
-* A valid evaluation license for imported platform,
+* An activated Evaluation or Production license.
-* For _NET_ example, a development board,
+* For `NET` example, a board connected to the same sub-network than the PC.
-* For _COMM_ example, a development board with a TTL cable plugged in its RX/TX pins.
+* For `COMM` example, a board with a USB-TTL cable plugged to the PC and connected to RX/TX pins.

 # Dependencies

 All dependencies are retrieved from _MicroEJ Central Repository 4.1_ (<http://developer.microej.com/ivy/4.1/>) using Apache Ivy.
 Those dependencies include:
-* A set of foundation libraries, essentials for any firmwares (such as _EDC_ and _KF_ libraries),
+* A set of foundation libraries, required for any Multi-App Firmware (such as `EDC` and `KF` libraries).
-* A foundation library specific to each project, one for each back-end (_NET_ or _COMM_),
+* A foundation library specific to each project, depending on the administration server back-end (`NET` or `ECOM-COMM`).
-* A set of sandboxed-application-oriented addon libraries (_Wadapps Application Framework_, filesystem back-ends, ...),
+* Wadapps add-on libraries (_Wadapps Application Framework_, _Storage_ back-ends, ...).
-* A firmware bootstrap library, that simplify firmware development,
+* A firmware bootstrap library, that simplifies firmware development.
-* A set of runtime APIs, to expose functionalities to firmware end users,
+* A set of APIs exposed to applications.
-* A set of resident applications, that will be linked together with produced firmware,
+* A set of Resident Applications, that are linked together with the Kernel to produce the Multi-App Firmware.
-* A set of virtual device tools, such as local deployment tools and administration command client.
+* A set of Virtual Device tools, such as Local Deployment and Wadapps Administration Console.

 # Usage

-First of all, clone this Git repository and import firmware projects into a MicroEJ SDK workspace.
-Two projects should be available:
+## Import Firmware Projects

+Start MicroEJ SDK on an empty workspace and clone this Git repository (`File > Import > Git > Projects From Git`).

+At the end of the process, two projects have been imported:
+  * `com.microej.example.firmware.minimal.net`
+  * `com.microej.example.firmware.minimal.comm`

+In the rest of the document, the term `[backend]` has to be replaced with either `net` or `comm` depending on the chosen firmware project.

+## Select and Configure the Firmware

+In case of the `net` back-end, the project is already configured.

+In case of the `comm` back-end, the COM port on which the administration server will be connected must be set.
+Please consult the documentation of the selected platform to get the list of available platform COM ports.
+Edit `com.microej.example.firmware.minimal.comm/build/common.properties` and update with the appropriate value:

+    ej.ecom.com.0.port=[PLATFORM_COM_VALUE]

+## Setup a Platform

+Before building the firmware, a target platform must be configured in the MicroEJ workspace.

+* Go to `Window > Preferences > MicroEJ > Platforms` and put the mouse pointer over the desired platform.
+* A tooltip with some information should appear.
+Press `F2` to show more information.
+* Select the the platform _Path_ and copy it to the clipboard.
+* Go to `Window > Preferences > Ant > Runtime` and select the `Properties` tab.
+* Click on `Add Property...` button and set a new property named `platform-loader.target.platform.dir` with the platform path pasted from the clipboard.

+There are other ways to setup the input platform for building the firmware.
+Please consult the _Multi-App Firmware Developer's Guide_ for more informations.

+## Build the Firmware

-* `com.microej.example.firmware.minimal.net`, the project with _NET_ back-end, and
+* Right-click on the chosen firmware project and select `Build With EasyAnt`.
+This may take several minutes.

+After successful build, the firmware artifacts are available in firmware project build folder `target~/artifacts` and contains:
+* the firmware executable file (`minimal.[backend].out`).
-* `com.microej.example.firmware.minimal.comm`, the project with _COMM_ back-end.
+* the corresponding virtual device (`minimal.[backend].jpf`).

-Both projects can be compiled and run the same way.
-There is little difference between them; main ones are how to administer the firmware from MicroEJ SDK and traces that each firmware prints on standard output.
-As a consequences, following steps can be applied to _NET_ and _COMM_ firmware examples.

-Next step is to build a firmware for your evaluation board.
-This requires to specify, before firmware build, the location of the platform to use to build it.
-Fortunately, that is easy to accomplish.
-Go to MicroEJ SDK preferences, in _MicroEJ_ section, _Platforms_ subsection.
-Put you mouse pointer over the platform you want to use, a tooltip with some information should appear.
-Press _F2_ to show more information about this platform; its location should now be available in  _Path_ entry; copy it.
-Open `module.ivy` file from firmware you want to build; you should see some properties already declared in Ivy `info` section.
-Add another property called `platform-loader.target.platform.dir` and set the path to the platform to use as its value.

-It is now time to build your first firmware.
-Right-click on firmware project, in MicroEJ SDK _Package Explorer_ view, then click on _Build With EasyAnt_.
-Be patient, grab a cup of coffee, build can take 2 or 3 minutes.
-After successful build, firmware artifact is available in firmware project build folder `target~/artifacts`; depending which example you built, firmware artifact is named `firmware.net.out`or `firmware.comm.out`.
-A virtual device is also available in the same folder, with same name as the firmware and extension `.jpf`.
-Built virtual device can be imported into MicroEJ Repository; this allows to local deploy sandboxed applications on built firmware, or use tools such as the administration console.
-To import the virtual device, go to MicroEJ SDK preferences, in _MicroEJ_ section, _Platforms_ subsection.
-Click on _Import_ button, and select virtual device in `artifacts` folder.
+* the firmware package for the MicroEJ Store (`minimal.[backend].kpk`)

+## Program the Firmware on the Device

+The procedure to program a firmware is platform specific.
+Please refer to the platform documentation for the detailed firmware flashing procedure.

-To flash built firmware, open _Run Configurations_ menu, then create a _MicroEJ Tools_ run configuration named `Flash Firmware`.
+To flash the firmware, open `Run Configurations` menu, then create a `MicroEJ Tool` run configuration named `Flash Firmware`.
-* In _Execution_ tab:
+* In `Execution` tab:
-	* In _Target Platform_, select imported virtual device,
+	* In `Target Platform`, select the platform used to build the firmware,
-	* In _Settings_, select `Program with [Flasher Name]` (for example, `ST Link` or `Segger J-Link`, depending on the platform used to build the firmware),
+	* In `Settings`, select `Program with [Flasher Tool]` (e.g `ST Link` or `Segger J-Link`),
-	* Set _Output Folder_ to firmware project folder.
+	* Set `Output Folder` to firmware project folder.
-* In _Configuration_ tab:
+* In `Configuration` tab:
-	* Set __Binary file_ to built firmware file.
+	* Set the application binary file to `target~/artifacts/minimal-[backend].out` file.
-Ensure your board is plugged to your computer, then run the _Flash Firmware_ tool to flash built firmware into your board.

-# Next step

-Your are now ready to develop application and deploy it using _MicroEJ Tool_ _Local Deployment_ (over socket or COMM depending on the firmware).
+* Click on `Run` and wait until the flashing procedure is terminated.

+# Develop and Deploy an Application

+Prior to develop an application, the virtual device has to be imported:

+* Go to `File > Import > MicroEJ > Platforms, Virtual Devices and Architectures`
+* Browse the file `\target~\artifacts\minimal.[backend].jpf` and put the mouse pointer over the desired platform.

+Note that the application development can be done in a dedicated MicroEJ Studio instance (the virtual device can be freely distributed).

+To create and deploy a basic application, please refer to the _Sandboxed Application Developer's Guide_ (sections _Background Service Application_ and _Wadapps Administration Console_).

-# External Resources
+# Additional Resources

+## Developer Resources

-Our developer website (<http://developer.microej.com>) contains a lot of resources and is a good entry point to find examples, tools and documentation.
+MicroEJ developer web site (<http://developer.microej.com>) is the entry point to find examples, tools and documentation.

 Specifically, foundation libraries javadoc can be found at <http://developer.microej.com/javadoc/microej_4.1/foundation/>, and addon libraries (such as _Wadapps Application Framework_) javadoc can be found at <http://developer.microej.com/javadoc/microej_4.1/addons/>.

-# Restrictions
+## License

 Examples are subject to license agreement.
 See `LICENSE.txt` in firmware projects.

+## Change Log

+Please consult `CHANGELOG.md` in firmware projects for the firmware content versioning.

+### 1.0.0 (2017 June 1st)
+Features:
+	  - Initial revision for MicroEJ 4.1.